Valuable 2023 Quarter Errors, Mint Marks, Die Cracks and Their Values

 The Mintmark for coins minted outside of Philadelphia is located at the bottom of the reverse above the “D” and “O” in the word DOLLAR.

-Inscriptions
+Inscriptions and Edge

 The top edge of the reverse features the words “UNITED STATES OF AMERICA,” while the bottom proudly states “ONE DOLLAR,” making it clear what the coin is worth.

-Morgan Key Dates
+Other Morgan Series Key Dates

 This is the inaugural year for the Morgan Dollar and is highly collectible.
 Several varieties exist, including the 7 Tail Feathers and 8 Tail Feathers variations, which refer to the number of feathers on the eagle’s tail depicted on the reverse.